When can I take a shower or bath?

 Please sponge-bathe until you are seen by Dr. Lee for your initial follow up appointment and (when applicable) drain removal, then you may shower keeping the following in mind:

 While resting is an essential aspect of recovery, it is vital to walk early and frequently.
 Move your legs and ankles when in bed, keeping them elevated for the first 2-3 days.
 Please do not cross your legs, as this can increase the risk of blood clots.
 Avoid strenuous activity (specifically, an elevated heart rate) for at least 4-6 weeks post-op–this includes heavy lifting, exercise and anything stress-inducing.
 After 6 weeks, most patients are cleared of all restrictions.
+Tummy tuck patients should note the following:

 Compression is essential after abdominal contouring surgery.
 Compression foam is in place with the surgical garments until your initial post-op appointment.
 After that, the garment should continue to be worn 24/7 for at least 1 week–removing only for showers.
 During weeks 2-6, compression should be worn at night or as much as possible (the longer the better!).
 We will advise you of recommended garment options in addition to what’s provided by our office.